wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

 Following {{?BCP56}} guidelines, WHEP palyers MUST NOT match error codes returned by the WHRP endpoints and resources to a specific error cause indicated in this specification.
 WHEP players MUST be able to handle all applicable status codes gracefully falling back to the generic n00 semantics of a given status code on unknown error codes.
 WHEP endpoints and resources could convey finer-grained error information by a problem statement json object in the response message body of the failed request as per {{?RFC9457}}.

-The WHIP endpoints and sessions are origin servers as defined in {{Section 3.6. of !RFC9110}} handling the requests and providing responses for the underlying HTTP resources.
-Those HTTP resources do not have any representation defined in this specification, so the WHIP endpoints and sessions MUST return a 2XX sucessfull response with no content when a GET request is received.
+The WHEP endpoints and sessions are origin servers as defined in {{Section 3.6. of !RFC9110}} handling the requests and providing responses for the underlying HTTP resources.
+Those HTTP resources do not have any representation defined in this specification, so the WHEP endpoints and sessions MUST return a 2XX sucessfull response with no content when a GET request is received.

 ## Playback session set up  {#playback-session-setup}